-Five killed as cargo train explodes in Bulgaria
+Death toll in Bulgarian cargo train explosion climbs to seven

-SOFIA At least five people were killed and 29 injured when a cargo train derailed and exploded in the northeastern Bulgarian village of Hitrino, demolishing about 50 houses and public buildings, officials said on Saturday.
+SOFIA (Reuters) - Seven people were killed in a village in northeastern Bulgaria when a cargo train derailed and exploded, demolishing about 50 houses and public buildings, officials said on Saturday.

-At least three of the victims remain in critical condition in hospitals and the number is likely to rise, health authorities said.
+Several dozens were injured and at least five of the victims remain in critical condition in hospital, health authorities said.

 Bulgaria's government said it is preparing to announce Monday a day of national mourning following the deadly incident.